labring/sealos/README.md

 ## 🚧 Roadmap

 Sealos maintains a [public roadmap](https://github.com/orgs/labring/projects/4/views/9).
-It gives a a high-level view of the main priorities for the project, the maturity of different features and projects, and how to influence the project direction.
+It gives a high-level view of the main priorities for the project, the maturity of different features and projects, and how to influence the project direction.

 ## 👩‍💻 Contributing & Development